-The Bereavement Service will explain to you the process of registration.
-We fully understand that you may wish to get started with your arrangements and will support you to do this whilst following the process that the law requires.
+The Bereavement service will contact you to explain the process of registration.
+We fully understand that you may wish to get underway with your arrangements and will support you to do this whilst following the process that the law requires.
+We will contact you as quickly as we can to enable you to proceed.

-Office numbers: 01908 996 155 or 01908 996 154
+Office numbers: 01908 996155 or 01908 996154